This example shows you how to generate and build a standalone ROS node from a Simulink model.

 Configure a model to generate C++ code for a standalone ROS node.
 The model is the proportional controller introduced in the Feedback Control of a ROS-Enabled Robot example.

 In the Prepare section under ROS tab, click Hardware Settings to open the Hardware Implementation pane of the Configuration Parameters dialog.
 The Hardware board settings section contains settings specific to the generated ROS package, such as information to be included in the

 ROS Example User.

-The model requires variable-sized arrays.
-To enable this option, check variable-size signals under Code Generation > Interface > Software environment.
+The model uses variable-sized arrays.
+To enable code-generation of variable-sized signals, check variable-size signals under Code Generation > Interface > Software environment.
 If the variable-size signals option is not visible, check the option, Use Embedded Coder Features in Hardware Implementation > Advanced parameters

 In the Solver pane of the Configuration Parameters dialog, ensure that Solver Type is set to Fixed-step, and set Fixed-step size to

 0.05.
 In generated code, the Fixed-step size defines the actual time step, in seconds, that is used for the model update loop (see Execution of Code Generated from a Model (Simulink Coder)).
 It can be made smaller (e.g., 0.001 or 0.0001) but for current purposes 0.05 is sufficient.